 WHAT TO PACK

-- Headphones or ear plugs if bothered by other people’s noise
+Headphones or ear plugs if bothered by noise or sounds in the environment

-- Please do not use or bring anti-bacterial soaps as these are harmful to our septic system.
-Taleamor Park will provide hand, bath, dish, and laundry soaps.
+Please do not use or bring anti-bacterial soaps as these are harmful to our septic system.
+Taleamor Park provides hand, bath, dish, and laundry soaps.

-If you wish to ship supplies prior to your arrival or to receive mail during your residency at Taleamor Park, please contact us for the shipping address.
+If you wish to ship supplies prior to your arrival or to receive mail during your residency at Taleamor Park, please contact us for the street address.

 RULES and REGULATIONS